NBISweden/workshop-reproducible-research/docs/git.md

     In the command above we just added a short subject line ("Add initial files").
 It is capitalized, less than 50 characters, does not end with a period, and uses imperative mood (Add!).
 It is possible to add a descriptive body text as well, as hinted by the points above.
 This is easiest done in a text editor.
 If you run `git commit` without the `-m` flag, git will open the default terminal text editor (which can be configured with the `core.editor` variable) where you can write a longer commit message and body.
+If you want to read more about the motivation for these points, please see [this website](https://chris.beams.io/posts/git-commit/).

 * Run `git status` (yep, again!).
 It should tell you *"nothing to commit, working directory clean"*.